-This African kindgom is a melting pot of cultural origins, where Arabs, Berbers and Europeans live and trade for centuries.
+This African kingdom is a melting pot of cultural origins, where Arabs, Berbers, and Europeans live and trade for centuries.

-El Jadida, Essaouira are Agadir have splendid conditions for surfers, which means plenty of surf spots along the coast.
+El Jadida, Essaouira, and Agadir have splendid conditions for surfers, which means plenty of surf spots along the coast.

 Windsurfers and kitesurfers are regular visitors, too.

-If you're in the North of Morocco, you'll find many surf tourists and locals riding the waves of Bouznika, Dahomey, Mehdya Beach, Moulay Bousselham, Oued Cherrat and Sablettes.
-Safi is probably the most famous surfing wave in Morocco.
+If you're in the North of Morocco, you'll find many surf tourists and locals riding the waves of Bouznika, Dahomey, Mehdya Beach, Moulay Bousselham, Oued Cherrat, and Sablettes.

 The South of the Kingdom of Morocco also promises good waves for all levels of experience.